ReadySoft

 ReadySoft was a Canadian video game developer and publisher and distributor founded in 1987 by David Foster, based in Ontario, Canada.
 Products include various emulators as well as home computer ports of Sullivan Bluth's Laser disc game series Dragon's Lair, Space Ace, and their sequels.
-As a publisher, they frequently handled North American release of games by French developer Silmarils.
+As a publisher, it frequently handled North American release of games by French developer Silmarils.

 Emulators

 ReadySoft's first product was a Commodore 64 emulator for the Amiga simply titled The 64 Emulator developed by Randy Linden.
 In 1992, ReadySoft published the A-Max II and A-Max II Plus Macintosh emulators for the Amiga which were software emulators augmented by add-on hardware.

 Collaboration with Sullivan Bluth

-In 1988, Readysoft acquired the rights to do a home port of Dragon's Lair, the Amiga port of which was their first commercial game release.
+In 1988, Readysoft acquired the rights to do a home port of Dragon's Lair, the Amiga port of which was its first commercial game release.
 The limitations of the 16-bit machines necessitated redrawing all of the graphics from the laserdisc originals, and cutting much of the original content.
 Randy Linden programmed the port and was responsible for the video compression algorithm as well as part of the rotoscoping.
 Reviews praised the strong graphics and sound of the ports, though noted that the gameplay did not live up to their quality.
-After the success of the initial Dragon's Lair, ReadySoft continued their collaboration with Sullivan Bluth to create home ports of Space Ace.
+After the success of the initial Dragon's Lair, ReadySoft continued its collaboration with Sullivan Bluth to create home ports of Space Ace.
 It also reworked the missing scenes that could not be included with the initial releases of Dragon's Lair and Space Ace into second parts called Escape from Singe's Castle and Space Ace II: Borf's Revenge.